PaxalsDisipler/TTK4145-Examprep/README.md

 ## Transaction Fundamentals
 ### Locking
+Locking ensure that intermediate states does not propagate out of our transaction.
+There should not be any communication with anyone outside of the transaction.
 ##### Pessimistic Concurrency Control
 Most transaction systems employ _pessimistic concurrency control_ where data structures and/or other resources is accessed the transaction(-participant) lock that resource to prevent others from meddling with it.